unlock-protocol/unlock/locksmith/README.md

 ## Getting Started

+### Running in Development

+Locksmith utilizes SQLite to make it easy to get thing up and running.
+Upon startup the local database will be created and unprocessed migrations will be run.

+You can start Locksmith in development with the following command: `npm run dev`.

+### Running in Production

-Locksmith currently utilizes [Postgres](https://www.postgresql.org/) as its datastore, and will require access to a running Instance.
+Locksmith's suggested production datastore is [Postgres](https://www.postgresql.org/), and will require access to a running Instance.

 You can configure your connection details in a few ways, here are the suggested methods:

-1. Configure environment variables (Locksmith with recognize these placed in an .env file at the root of the application)
+1. Configure environment variables (Locksmith will recognize these placed in an .env file at the root of the application)
    * **DB_USERNAME** - Database User
    * **DB_PASSWORD** - Password of User
    * **DB_NAME** - Database Name
    * **DB_HOSTNAME** - Database Host

    __Note__: The following can be used to quickly get started setting up your __local development__ database.
    ```sql